rossgk2/sign-doc-reuploader/README.md

 After installing ngrok, here is how you obtain the global URL that forwards to localhost:
 1. Start the Angular webserver with `ng serve`.
-2. Assuming that `<port>` is the port on which the Angular webserver runs, execute `ngrok http <port> --host-header="localhost:<port>".
+2. Assuming that `<port>` is the port on which the Angular webserver runs, execute `ngrok http <port> --host-header="localhost:<port>"`.
 This command may take a while to execute.
 After it does, the global URL is the one to the left of the -> in the row of text labeled by "Forwarding".

 ### tsconfig.json